What Services are Available in the Mamanuca Islands?

 Pharmacies

-Although there are no real pharmacies in the Mamanuca Islands, The Boutique at the Mana Island Resort stocks plenty of sunscreens, insect repellent, toiletries and generic pharmaceuticals in their Boutique.
-The Boutique is open from 8am to 9pm daily.
+Although there are no real pharmacies in the Mamanuca Islands, The Boutique at the Mana Island Resort stocks plenty of sunscreens, insect repellent, toiletries, and generic pharmaceuticals.
+The boutique is open from 8 am to 9 pm daily.

 Medical Clinics

 Plantation Island Resort has a Medical Centre that is open to all guests from their resort, as well as from Lomani Island Resort and Musket Cove Island Resort.
-The centre is open 8am-1pm and 2pm-5pm daily with a 24-hour emergency service also available.
+The centre is open from 8 am to 1 pm and 2 pm to 5 pm daily, and a 24-hour emergency service is also available.

-Mana Island Resort on Mana Island also houses a medical clinic with a registered nurse.
-It is open daily from 8am to 5pm and is on-call outside of these hours.
+Mana Island Resort also houses a medical clinic with a registered nurse.
+It is open daily from 8 am to 5 pm and is on-call outside of these hours.

 Other essential services and shops are limited in the Mamanuca Islands.
 Although you won’t find any fuel stations, post offices or phone shops, you will be able to get WiFi access at many resorts.
-Very limited resorts also have an ATM.
-Major resorts accept credit cards.
+Most resorts accept card payments; in fact, for many, it’s the only accepted payment method.

 WiFi is a common feature of the resorts in the Mamanuca Islands.
 WiFi is typically available in communal areas of the resorts but rarely in rooms.
 Some of the resorts with WiFi include: